Georgia Dome: Soccer

 The Georgia Dome held a number of international soccer matches.
 On June 24, 2009, the Dome hosted its first ever soccer match between Mexico and Venezuela in front of 51,115 fans, with grass laid over the FieldTurf.
 On February 9, 2011, Mexico and Bosnia and Herzegovina played a friendly match in front of 50,507 fans.
 On July 20, 2013, the Dome hosted two quarter-final match-ups of the 2013 Gold Cup—Panama vs. Cuba and Mexico vs. Trinidad & Tobago—in front of 54,229 fans.

 The stadium was an official candidate venue for hosting matches as part of the United States' bid for the 2022 FIFA World Cup, but Qatar was selected to host the tournament.

 Other events

-The Georgia Dome was also a prominent stop for many music acts including Alabama, Guns N' Roses, U2, KISS, The Rolling Stones, Elton John, Billy Joel, Taylor Swift, Chuck Berry, Smash Mouth, The Beach Boys, Kid Rock, Phil Collins, Backstreet Boys, Korn, Metallica, Skillet, Beyoncé, One Direction and many more.
+The Georgia Dome was also a prominent stop for many music acts including Alabama, Guns N' Roses, U2, Kiss, The Rolling Stones, Elton John, Billy Joel, Taylor Swift, Chuck Berry, Smash Mouth, The Beach Boys, Kid Rock, Phil Collins, Backstreet Boys, Korn, Metallica, Skillet, Beyoncé, One Direction, Jay-Z and many more.
 It was also home to the video game convention E3 from 1997 to 1998.

 In 1998, Gaither Homecoming hosted two Homecoming concerts, Atlanta Homecoming and All Day Singin' At The Dome.